iafonov/cosmonaut/README.md

 ## Action

-Action is a simple function that accepts `http_request` and `http_response` structs as parameters and fills the last one with the data according to request data.
+Action is a simple function that accepts `http_request` and `http_response` structs as parameters and fills the last one with the data according to the request data.

     typedef void (*action)(http_request *request, http_response *response);